paulseabrook/blackjack/README.md

 `// event listener for stand button to stop dealing to player, once this button is clicked, then run the dealer functionality`

-`// event listener for play again button, will be similar if not the same function as initialize `
+`// event listener for play again button, will be similar if not the same function as render`

 ---